We’re Looking Forward to Welcoming You

 Class registration will take place during orientation once your final placement is confirmed.
 You will be given a class schedule, and an ISC advisor will register you for your classes.
 Your class schedule will be based on your major and classes that are currently available.

-Online Orientation will take place on August 17 and 18, and will be conducted via WebEx.
+Online Orientation will be conducted via WebEx.
 We will schedule an exact time that works best with all students’ time zones.

 All Pathways students are required to take the Versant English Placement test with online monitoring in order to confirm your placement in the program.